 Walk through history as we guide you to things to learn, places to discover, and events that help connect us to our rich heritage.

 The Tannery was constructed in 1761 in the Colonial Industrial Quarter to tan hides into leather.
-It was built next to the butchery, which no longer exists.
+It was built next to the butchery, but today it is an archeological site.
 Moravian tanners produced about 3,000 hides a year for use by the community and as a product to raise funds to support the community.

-Here the craftsmen created a variety of leather goods such as clothing, shoes, harnesses, and machinery parts.
+Here the craftsmen created a variety of leather goods such as shoes, boots, saddles, harnesses, fire buckets, and machinery parts.
 The Monocacy creek was used as a washing station for cleaning the hides.